 What's a Prepaid Card?

 A prepaid credit card is normally issued by credit card companies, such as Visa, Mastecard or American Express.
 It enables you to deposit a certain amount of money in the account and use that amount to make purchases wherever credit cards are accepted.
 For example, if you deposit $500, you get a $500 credit limit.
-Many prepaid cards also charge fees monthly, when you use the card, when you add money to it, when you get a balance inquiry and when you use an ATM.
+Many prepaid cards also charge fees monthly for a variety of services, such as when you use the card, when you add money to it, when you get a balance inquiry and when you use an ATM.
 Normally, consumers get prepaid credit cards if they can't qualify for a credit card due to bad credit.